 - build capacity in the next leadership level and throughout the organisation.

 The inaugural program will commence in April 2020 and will run over a twelve-month period.
 Participants are supported through personal development activities, mentoring and learning sets.
-The program will commence with a five-day face-to-face workshop on 27 April 2020.
+The program will commence with a five-day face-to-face workshop in Canberra on 27 April 2020.

 Applications for the inaugural program are now open.
 To apply for this exclusive opportunity please send the following items to firstname.lastname@example.org: